christopherbautista/LeadershipStyle/README.md

 - If you want something, ask.
 The worst answer you’ll get is “let’s discuss it later.”
 - Communicate clearly and make your impact visible.
 - Bring passion, curiosity, and initiative.
-- When you see a problem, come with options or approaches.
+- When you see a problem or friction, come with options or approaches.
 I will not have all the answers.
+- Don't accept mediocrity.
+If a process or ways of working need to improve, drive the change.
 - Overcommunication above undercommunication.

 ---